 Because of the above risk factors, diabetes increases the risk of developing certain complications, which also affect your life expectancy.

 Diabetes is the cause of 44 percent of all new cases of kidney failure in the United States, according to the ADA.
-Kidney disease appears to increase the risk of cardiovascular disease.
+Kidney disease the risk of cardiovascular disease.
 Both of these diseases can decrease life expectancy.

 Chronically high blood sugar levels can damage nerves.
 If this damage occurs in the autonomic nerves that control the involuntary functions of your body, such as heart rate and blood pressure, you can be at risk for complications that can reduce life expectancy.